Yeeb1/MagicBOFs/README.md

 ### **DropOfHoney**
 A BOF for triaging if a user account might be a honeypot in Active Directory using the ADSI (Active Directory Service Interfaces) API.
 Handy if you stumble upon suspicious credentials or roastable users.

+### **InnocentTraveler**
+A BOF that creates a new local administrator account with an optional or randomly generated password.
+Useful for establishing persistence or backup access during post-exploitation.
+Automatically resolves the localized name of the Administrators group.

 ### **TappingAtTheWindow**
 A BOF that acts as a lightweight implementation of `curl`, allowing you to peek at remote services without opening a SOCKS proxy.
 It can be used to inspect HTTP response headers and TLS certificates, making it useful for detecting if certificates have been swapped out or intercepted.